-The Massachusetts Food System Collaborative (MFSC) was created following the completion of the Massachusetts Local Food Action Plan in December 2015, and the Plan's acceptance by the Massachusetts Food Policy Council a group of stakeholder organizations formed the Massachusetts Food System Collaborative (MFSC) to promote, monitor, and facilitate implementation of the Plan.
+The Massachusetts Food System Collaborative (MFSC) was created following the completion of the Massachusetts Local Food Action Plan in December 2015.
+The goals of the Collaborative are to promote, monitor, and facilitate implementation of the Plan.
 The Collaborative's work focuses on the four main goals of the Plan:

 The Collaborative's steering committee is:

 The Director of the Collaborative is Winton Pitcoff.

 The Massachusetts Food System Collaborative is supported by the Sudbury Foundation, The Boston Foundation, the Henry P. Kendall Foundation, the Merck Family Fund, the Island Foundation, the Massachusetts Society for Promoting Agriculture, the Wild Geese Foundation, and the John Merck Fund, the Ajana Foundation, and Voices for Healthy Kids, a joint initiative of the American Heart Association and Robert Wood Johnson Foundation.
 The Collaborative's fiscal sponsor is the Franklin County Community Development Corporation.